 - 3. Children who have a sibling on the roll of the school that will continue to attend that school for the following year - 4.
 Children whose parents have satisfied the Local Authority that their child has a significant medical or psychological condition which means they must attend the preferred school rather than any other - 5.
 Children who qualify for the Service Premium, as the child of a member of the Armed Forces - 6.
 Children whose parents are applying for their child to attend a Church of England voluntary controlled school on denominational grounds - 7.
+Children whose parents are employed at the school they are applying for, as defined below - 8.
 Children who live closest to the school